ListerLab/HOME/README.md

 ```
 Here, Max_delta is the maximum average methylation difference among the compared samples.
 Confidence score takes into account the length, number of C’s and SVM score.
 The higher value denotes more confident DMR.
 Comb1-n denotes the pairwise comparisons for each combination of samples.
-It reports start:end:state:delta for each pairwise comparison.
+It reports *start:end:state:delta* for each pairwise comparison.

-*NOTE : The order of combination will be same as the order of input while running HOME.*
+*NOTE : The order of combination will be same as the order of input while running HOME.
+So in the example above there will be 3 combinations and :

+comb1 is sample1vssample2

+comb2 is sample1vssample3

+comb3 is sample2vssample3

+*

 #Required tools